Boost the heat in your home AND save energy? A radiator booster fan might be the answer if your heating is struggling in the cold weather.

 Radiator boosters fit most single or double panelled radiators but are not intended for use on storage heaters or oil filled radiators.
 Installation is simple and they are easy to move from room to room as they just plug into the nearest socket.

-The Energy Trust also recommend fitting radiator reflectors behind radiators to reflect their heat back into the room - see Radflek Radiator Reflectors at Amazon or Ecosavers Radiator Foil at Ethical Superstore.
+The Energy Trust also recommend fitting radiator reflectors behind radiators fitted to outside walls to reflect their heat back into the room - see *Radiator reflective foil at Amazon.

 See also our post on No-cost ways to reduce your energy bills

 *This post contains affiliate links to products.
 We may receive a commission at no extra cost to you for purchases made through these links.